publiclab/publiclab-archive/notes/kgradow1/10-01-2017/what-is-the-scenario-under-which-you-would-use-an-optical-vs-a-passive-monitor.md

 ---
-title: "What is the scenario under which you would use an optical vs. a passive monitor to measure dust? "\ntagnames: 'dust, pm, particle-monitoring, passive-pm, question:passive-pm, question:pm, leaffest2017, question:dust-sampling'
+title: "What is the scenario under which you would use an optical vs. a passive monitor to measure dust? "

+tagnames: 'dust, pm, particle-monitoring, passive-pm, question:passive-pm, question:pm, leaffest2017, question:dust-sampling'
 author: kgradow1
 path: /notes/kgradow1/10-01-2017/what-is-the-scenario-under-which-you-would-use-an-optical-vs-a-passive-monitor.md
 nid: 14986